 Take into consideration that your brand’s ideal customer should be attracted to every aspect of your work.
-Your style, your tone, your characters, essentially your brand.
+Your style, your tone, and your characters.

-Every brand should have a unique selling point or preposition as part of their marketing plan.
-We are talking about a few core qualities that your brand focuses on.
+Every brand should have a unique selling point as part of its marketing plan.
+It means a few core qualities that your brand focuses on.

 Now let’s also describe some practical elements of the author brand.

-Think about it, the logo is extremely important to make sure your name stands out from the rest, and both your existing and potential readers can immediately recognize it.
-It also makes you appear much more professional.
+The logo is essential to make sure your name stands out, and your readers can immediately recognize it.
+It also makes you look more professional.

 Here’s what you need to do once you get an author logo:

-- Update your social media profiles/ banners/cover photos
+- Update your social media banners and cover photos

 - Get business cards